RiiConnect24/Wii-Guide/_pages/en_US/gcsaves.md

 ##### Downloading

-1. Extract GCMM and put it in the `apps` folder on your SD card or USB drive .
+1. Extract GCMM and put it in the `apps` folder on your SD card or USB drive.
 2. Insert your SD card or USB drive into your Wii and launch GCMM from the Homebrew Channel.

 #### Dumping the .raw